ElektraInitiative/libelektra/src/plugins/cache/README.md

 The plugin is only compiled if the plugins `resolver` and `mmapstorage` are also available.

+## Location of Cache

+The cache files are located in the user's home directory below `~/.cache/elektra/` and shall not be altered, otherwise the behavior is undefined.
+If `XDG_CACHE_HOME` is set, the cache files are located below `$XDG_CACHE_HOME/elektra`.

+## Configuration of Cache

+Use the tool `kdb cache` to enable, disable or clear the cache.

 ## Limitations

 Incompatible with storage plugins, which do not always produce the same keyset on any invocation concerning the same configuration file.
 A notable example here is the `ini` plugin (see issue #2592).

-The cache files are located in the user's home directory below `~/.cache/elektra/` and shall not be altered, otherwise the behavior is undefined.
-If `XDG_CACHE_HOME` is set, the cache files are located below `$XDG_CACHE_HOME/elektra`.